18 Ways to Increase Vacation Rental Bookings and Profits in 2018

 3. Understand how the different listing sites work

 Airbnb or VRBO?
-Which is a better choice for your vacation rental?
+Which one -- if either -- is the best vacation rental listing site for you?
 At a very high level, the biggest difference between these two dominant players is the fee structure.

 With VRBO, you can choose to pay an annual subscription fee to list your home or a pay-per-booking fee of 8 percent.
 The best way to decide which is best is to estimate the number of bookings you’ll receive.
 VRBO suggests an annual subscription for homeowners expecting to rent their home for more than six weeks in a year.
 With Airbnb, owners will pay a percentage of every booking in return for hosting their rental on the site.
 To learn more about the differences between the two, and how InvitedHome maximizes your listing’s visibility across all sites, take a look at our blog post on Airbnb Vs. VRBO.